 The rising cases of drug addiction in the United States have become a cause for concern.
 The government admits that deaths connected to substance abuse continue to increase.
 Such incidents have already surpassed the recently recorded fatalities blamed on gun violence and traffic accidents.
 The authorities are desperate for a solution.

-Sovereign Health CEO Tonmoy Sharma said drug addiction indeed is now at epidemic proportion, and he is offering an effective solution.
-In his January 2017 article for the Los Angeles Times, Dr. Sharma strongly proposed “fighting the addiction with medication.
+Sovereign Health CEO Dr. Tonmoy Sharma, an author and mental health specialist, said drug addiction indeed is now at epidemic proportion, and he is offering an effective solution.
+In his January 2017 article for the Los Angeles Times, Dr. Sharma strongly proposed “fighting the addiction with medication.”

-The key to stopping the plague is “the effective use of medication-assisted treatments, which include a combination of counseling, behavioral therapy, and expertly prescribed medicines,” wrote the Sovereign boss, who is a leading expert on behavioral care and substance use.
+The key to stopping the plague is “the effective use of medication-assisted treatments, which include a combination of counseling, behavioral therapy, and expertly prescribed medicines,” wrote Dr. Tonmoy Sharma, who is a leading expert on behavioral care and substance use.

 The government reported that drug addiction is now classified as a pressing national problem.
 Opioid use, for instance, has skyrocketed in recent years that deaths due to the overdose of the substance had overtaken crime-related loss of lives.

 To be sure, alarm bells are ringing, and the government is hard-pressed to search for a lasting and effective solution.
-Dr. Sharma said the first step to take in resolving the problem is to understand the root cause.
+Dr. Tonmoy Sharma, a mental health specialist and author, said the first step to take in resolving the problem is to understand the root cause.
 He said that drug addiction is a brain illness that can be cured using medical science.

 “This is a brain illness.
 Let us treat it with the respect it deserves and let us treat the illness like we treat the rest of medicine: in a manner that encompasses medication and non-medication modalities,” Dr. Sharma suggested in the LA Times article.